SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 The *food production system* terms are the same as phrase 2.
 These *disaster/climate change* terms include natural disasters, climate, market volatility, civil and political unrest (examples of risks in <a id="FAO2014">[FAO, 2014](#f7)</a>).

+In the *adaptation/coping/preparedness* terms, `tolera*` is a particularly influential term that increases results ("drought tolerance" of crops being a common research theme).

 The *disaster* terms were taken from a standardised list we used across the SDGs, which was developed based on selected hazards listed in <a id="Murray">[Murray et al. (2021)](#f15)</a>.

 ```py